 The instructions on this page assume that you have already set up the relevant piping source questions in your survey and that you know the basic structure of the URL you want to customise.

 Creating a customised URL using piping requires you to be confident constructing and editing URLs, editing the source code of a survey item and adding your own (basic) HTML tags.
-If you are not confident that you can undertake these tasks, please contact the BOS Support team or your local IT support team for assistance.
+If you are not confident that you can undertake these tasks, please contact the online surveys support team or your local IT support team for assistance.

 Creating the customised URL